Year-long inquiry finds ‘systemic racism’ in UK maternity care

 The Department of Health and Social Care established a taskforce to address racial inequalities in maternity care in February.

-A Department of Health and Social Care spokesperson told the BBC the Maternity Disparities Taskforce would “level up maternity care for all women”.
+A Department of Health and Social Care spokesperson said the Maternity Disparities Taskforce would “level up maternity care for all women”.

 “It will address factors linked to unacceptable disparities in quality of care, experiences and outcomes.”